bharathwajist/bharathwajist/README.md

 ## Hey there, Chennai!

 I currently live in Chennai, Tamilnadu and I encourage everyone to definitely visit some of the amazing places in and around the area if you get a chance!
 For some inspiration, Because I don't like to visit any of them as I said I'm crowd alergic.
 I hate going out.

-Oh and these get updated everyday!
-God bless Github Actions :)

 ---
 ## 👨‍💻 Github Stats